 In order to register for the join-in courses and other activities, please contact the corresponding teachers and/or coordinators at their university.

-- The basic program comprises a total of six courses, organized by the Research School, that have been purpose-developed for training and support of PhD students and Research Master students who specialize in Medieval Studies (history, art history, and literary history, in particular).
+- The basic program comprises a total of seven courses, organized by the Research School, that have been purpose-developed for training and support of PhD students and Research Master students who specialize in Medieval Studies (history, art history, and literary history, in particular).
 The courses have a study load of 3-5 ECTS points.
-In addition, there will be one international symposium, co-organized by the Research School, and the yearly Medieval Studies Day, whose active attendance can generate 1-2 ECTS points.
+The Research School aims to allow as many people as possible to participate in these courses.
+However, if there is great interest in a particular course, a maximum number of participants may be set.
+The imposition of such a maximum will be communicated via the website or the newsletter.
+In addition, there will be an international symposium, co-organized by the Research School, and the yearly Medieval Studies Day, whose active attendance can generate 1-2 ECTS points.

 - Join-in courses are MA-courses in medieval topics given in set MA-programs of the six participant universities of the Research School.
 On request, such courses are accessible to MA-students from other (Dutch) universities.
-Course loads and number of credit points to be obtained are usually between 5 and 10 ECTS (see course descriptions below).
+Course loads and number of credit points to be obtained are usually between 5 and 10 ECTS.

 - Research Master students and PhD students are wise to consult with their supervisors how parts of the Research School’s Course Program fit best in their own training and research plans.